Constitution of Dutchess County Progressive Action Alliance

 3 5 minutes each 20 minutes

-More than three speakers will require the set up of a separate forum rather than a general membership meeting to which candidates of any party should be invited.
+More than three speakers will require the set up of a separate forum rather than a DCPAA event to which candidates of any party should be invited.

-Section 6: Voting Procedures for Dutchess County Progressive Action Alliance Members
+Section 6: Voting Procedures for Dutchess County Progressive Action Alliance:

-The Connecting Circle decides if it is necessary to bring a vote to the general membership.
+When the Connecting Circle deems that a decision should be made by DCPAA members, the question is presented to them for a vote.
 Only active members of Dutchess County Progressive Action Alliance are allowed to vote on DCPAA matters.

 Who is an active member?